martignoni/moodlebox.net-old/content/help/using-files-with-the-moodlebox.en.md

 ---
-title: Using files with the MoodleBox
+title: How to provide files on the Moodlebox
 author: Nicolas Martignoni
 type: kb
 date: 2017-04-20T19:29:08+00:00